cyberrangecz/docs/docs/user-guide-basic/training-agenda/training-definition.md

     </p>

     !!! info
-        Sandbox topologies in the preview are mocked and not connected to any real sandbox so they cannot be used to access any virtual network.
+        Sandbox topologies in the preview are mocked and not connected to any real sandbox, so they cannot be used to access any virtual network.

 ??? lock "Release"

     Click the button to change the state of the definition to **Released**.
-    Released definitions cannot have their content changed but they can have its state changed to either **Unreleased** or **Archived**.
+    Released definitions cannot have their content changed, but they can have its state changed to either **Unreleased** or **Archived**.

 ??? unlock "Unrelease"